Discordi0/Practice/HBT/Sherlock/SmartyPants.md

 ![](../../Img/Pasted%20image%2020250426153033.png)

-And after that this was... done the same thing.
+And after that, this was... done the same thing.

 ![](../../Img/Pasted%20image%2020250426153133.png)